 - Fixed or partial bridges: Placing of bridges require removal of a thin layer of material from the adjacent teeth to hold them in place which damages the natural structure of those teeth.
 These teeth, that hold the bridges together, are also weakened by the chewing forces on the bridges.

 - Dentures: For some patients, partial or full dentures are not comfortable as they can slip and restrict the type of food that you can eat.
-They also run the risk of soreness, gagging and poor ridges that hurt the gums.
+They also run the risk of soreness, gagging, and causing the remaining jaw bone to atrophy and change the structure of the face.

 Types of dental implants